 Volunteer Advisers Group

-Scott Dowd is a a conservation biologist at New England Aquarium in Boston, MA, USA and Executive Director of Project Piaba.
+Scott Dowd is a a conservation biologist who managed the Freshwater Gallery at the New England Aquarium in Boston, MA, USA for 30 years.
+He is currently the Executive Director of Project Piaba International.
 He received his M.Sc. from the University of Stirling in 2003; his thesis was entitled “Observations on the cardinal tetra fishery with an emphasis on the measurement of stress.”
 For more than 20 years, Scott has been actively involved in conservation of the cardinal tetra fishery in the mid-Rio Negro region of the Amazon, working along the entire industry chain of Amazonian fishermen, exporters, importers, retail stores, and hobbyists.
 He continues to be a strong proponent of the trade in environmentally friendly aquarium fish worldwide.
 Scott has recently established the Home Aquarium Fish Sub-group within the International Union for the Conservation of Nature Freshwater Fishes Specialty Group (IUCN FFSG).

 Tim is a Assistant Professor – Aquatic Animal Health, Extension Veterinarian at Oregon State University.
 His primary focus is on providing educational programming and service to the aquarium industry in Oregon and beyond, to help wholesalers, retailers, and hobbyists succeed in the rearing, husbandry, and health care of aquatic animals in the aquarium or pond environment.
 He led the development of a new two-year Aquarium Science degree and one-year certification program at Oregon Coast Community College, and travels widely to educate aquatic pet owners, breeders, importers, and retailers about the proper care and handling of aquarium fish.